arosenberg01/detect-globals/README.md

 # Detect Globals

 Recursively detect Javascript global variable usage from a file-by-file perspective.
-Completely ignoring file types by pattern and and ignore certain globals for certain file types is configurable.
+Completely ignoring file types by pattern and and ignoring certain globals for certain file types is configurable.

 Installation
 ```